Appendix A

 manufactured weapon: A manufactured weapon is a weapon that is external to its user’s body.
 A natural weapon is not a manufactured weapon.
 Some abilities affect or require manufactured weapons instead of natural weapons.

-melee: A melee attack is an attack using your body or a weapon that does not leave your grasp.
+melee: A melee ability affects targets in physical contact with its source.
+Typically, this involves touching a target or using a weapon that never leaves your grasp.
 Unless you are using a Long weapon, you can only make melee attacks against targets adjacent to you.

-Similarly, an object is generally considered metallic if it has an exposed piece made of metal that is no more than two size categories larger than the object as a whole.
+Similarly, an object is generally considered metallic if it has an exposed piece made of metal that is no more than two size categories smaller than the object as a whole.

-minor action: You can take one minor action each round during the action phase.
+minor action: A minor action is one of the four action types (see Actions).
+You can take one minor action each round during the action phase.
 For details, see Actions.

 miss chance: If you have a miss chance with an attack, you have a random chance to miss with the attack.
 You roll the miss chance first, and if it causes you to miss, you do not roll an ordinary attack roll.
 In general, only targeted attacks can have a miss chance.
 If you have multiple miss chances, only the highest one applies.

 move: When you move, you usually travel a distance equal to your speed.
 See Movement and Positioning, for details.
-For specific actions that involve movement, see movement.
+For specific move actions, see Movement Abilities.

-movement: You can make one movement during the movement phase of each round.
-Abilities that require a movement typically move you around the battlefield.
+move action: A move action is one of the four action types (see Actions).
+You can use one move action during the movement phase of each round.
+Almost all move actions change your location on the battlefield.
 For details, see Movement and Positioning.

 movement mode: A movement mode is a method of moving from one location to another.
-The most common mode is a land speed.
+The most common mode is a walk speed.
 For details, see Movement Modes.

 movement phase: The movement phase is the first of two phases in a combat round.
-During the movement phase, creatures can make movements (see Movement and Positioning.
+During the movement phase, creatures can take move actions (see Movement and Positioning).
 The movement phase is followed by the action phase.

 multiclass: A multiclass character can gain access to archetypes and other abilities from multiple classes.
 For details, see Multiclass Characters.